MarMall/NetworkApproaches/Instructions/Labs/LAB_20-3-B-DataFromQualtricsToR.md

     module: 'Network Data Collection and Survey Scales'
 ---

-# Lab - Part B - Data Transfer from Qualtrics to R
+# Marcel's Lab - Part B - Data Transfer from Qualtrics to R

 ## What this sub-lab will teach you